ADGEfficiency/course-starter-python/neuapp/blog/make.md

 That's it!
 We hope you have enjoyed learning a bit about `make` & `Makefile`, and are enthusiastic to experiment with it in your data work.

-There is more depth and complexity to `make` and the `Makefile` - such as parallel execution of targets.
+There is more depth and complexity to `make` and the `Makefile` - what you have seen so far is hopefully enough to encourage you to experiment and learn more while using a `Makefile` in your own project.

-A quick reminder of what we have learnt:
+A quick reminder of what we have learnt in this post:

 - a `Makefile` can be arbitrary complex, and execute pipelines based on the dependencies between code and data,
 - a `Makefile` can document your workflow,
 - is a central point of execution for your project,
 - can intelligently re-execute your pipeline.